fru-io/docs-live/docs/known-issues.md

 # Known issues
-* `ddev-live auth` has a 60 minute timeout.
-If you start noticing CLI output similar to "failed to get site" when you know the [site](sites.md) exists you should run `ddev-live auth` again.
 * You may see a 503 or a 502 error at a newly generated [site's](sites.md) URL for a period of time.
 * `ddev-live exec` commands queue and cannot currently be run simultaneously, leading to long waiting times and CLI timeouts.
 * When you make a change in the [GitHub](github.md) repo for a previously deployed [site](sites.md) you do not have the ability to check on the status of the deployment from the CLI.